Chapter 17.78

 17.78.100 Other provisions.

-A. Unless exempt from the owner-occupancy requirement per subsection B of this section, prior to obtaining a building permit for an ADU, an owner-occupancy deed restriction, approved by the city attorney, shall be recorded with the county recorder’s office, which shall include the pertinent restrictions and limitations of an ADU identified in this section including but not limited to: prohibition of the sale of the ADU separate from the sale of the single-family residence; restrictions on the size and attributes of the ADU; and prohibitions on rentals less than thirty consecutive days.
+A. Unless exempt from the owner-occupancy requirement per subsection B of this section, prior to obtaining a building permit for an ADU, a deed restriction, approved by the city attorney, shall be recorded with the county recorder’s office, which shall include the pertinent restrictions and limitations of an ADU identified in this section including but not limited to: prohibition of the sale of the ADU separate from the sale of the single-family residence; restrictions on the size and attributes of the ADU; and prohibitions on rentals less than thirty consecutive days.
 Said deed restriction shall run with the land, and shall be binding upon any future owners, heirs, or assigns.

 C. Delay in Enforcement of Unpermitted ADUs.
 For any unpermitted or substandard ADU built before January 1, 2020, upon an owner’s request, the city’s chief building official shall delay enforcing any building standards if the building official determines that the unpermitted ADU meets health and safety standards.
 This provision shall sunset on January 1, 2030; however, any delay that was approved by the enforcement agency before January 1, 2030, shall be valid for the full term of the delay.